keithbro/yoda/README.md

 Yoda provides suitable map implementations for ArrayRef and HashRef, so this function may be applied to \[1, 2, 3\] or {x => 1, y => 2, z => 3}.

+Dispatches to the map method of the second argument, if present.

     my $double = sub { shift() * 2 };

     Yoda::map($double, [1, 2, 3]) # [2, 4, 6]